laxa88/time-tracker/README.md

 The script is for AutoHotKey (AHK) version 1.1.
 The script was created with [Claude 3.7 Sonnet](https://claude.ai) (free).
 I manually tweaked some logic after the initial code was generated.
 I am not familiar with AHK but there is [documentation (v1.1)](https://www.autohotkey.com/docs/v1/) available, so it's not difficult to figure things out if AI is unable to generate the necessary code.

 ## Usage

+### Reset app timer

+You can go to `Menu > Reset current timer` to reset the time for the current app being tracked.
+Note: You cannot undo this action.

+You can go to `Menu > Reset ALL timers` to reset the time for all apps being tracked.
+Note: You cannot undo this action.

 ### Track a new app